mus-format/mus-go/README.md

 value, n, err := YourTypeMUS.Unmarshal(bs) // Returns the value, the number of
 // used bytes and any error encountered.

-// Instead of unmarshalling the value can be skipped: n, err := YourTypeMUS.Skip(bs)
+// Instead of unmarshalling, the value can be skipped: n, err := YourTypeMUS.Skip(bs)
 ```